 Individual laboratory and library research projects selected in consultation with chemistry faculty.
 Written reports and seminar presentations are required.
 Occasional field trips to nearby research facilities may be made.

 Capstone course in independent chemical research for senior Bachelor of Science Chemistry majors.
-Students read and evaluate primary scientific literature, and develop project objectives for a thesis.
-Weekly meetings include seminars, discussions of research activities, experimental design, laboratory safety, career pathways, and ethical issues in chemistry.
+Students read and evaluate primary scientific literature and develop project objectives for a thesis.
+Weekly meetings include seminars and discussions of research activities, including laboratory safety, experimental design, recordkeeping, and data analysis.
 Laboratory required.

 Continuation of the capstone course in independent chemical research for senior Bachelor of Science Chemistry majors.
+Students carry out experimental work to meet the project objectives of their thesis.
 Weekly meetings include seminars, progress reports, and writing workshops.
 The course culminates with a written senior thesis and a formal oral presentation.
-Laboratory required.
+Laboratory Required.

 Willamette University